 A persona is a composite sketch of a key segment of your audience.
 It describes the audience as if it were one person.
 It is a personal view of their motivations, beliefs, and aspirations.
 It goes beyond their age, gender, income, etc. Personas organize all the key information about each target audience in one place, so everyone has the same information to inform their work.

 Conference season is almost upon us.
 The opportunity to share ideas and connect with colleagues in the sector who “get it”?
 It’s too good to pass up.
-But with all of the great nonprofit and foundation conferences in 2016 and into 2017, how will you choose where to Continue reading
+But with all of the great nonprofit and foundation conferences how will you choose where to spend your time and resources?
+Continue reading

 If you build it — they will come.